Ouxsoft/LivingMarkup/README.md

 </html>');
 ```

-The result is a HTML5 page with a CSS abstraction layer.
-This layer will make major changes of the CSS framework, in this example Bootstrap, easy.
+Outputs a HTML5 page with a CSS abstraction layer.

 ```html5
 <!doctype html>